neharkarvishal/OS-from-scratch-tutorial/README.md

 We will want to do many things with our OS:

 - Boot from scratch, without GRUB - DONE!
-- Enter 32-bit mode
+- Enter 32-bit mode - DONE!
-- Jump from Assembly to C
+- Jump from Assembly to C - DONE!
+- Barebone Hello World Kernel - DONE!
 - Interrupt handling
 - Screen output and keyboard input